2018-05/1527241957_touruism-fact-1

 Stratford upon Avon

-Shakespeare’s Birthplace attracts millions of visitors from across the world every year, delving heritage of the famous English playwright
+Shakespeare’s Birthplace attracts millions of visitors every year who want to delve into the heritage of the famous English playwright

 Solihull